Index | Introduction | Hardware | Newton OS | Community | Software | Newton Books | Development | Change History

 From: Olaf “Holger” Bohlen — Today I connected my MP130 to my S25 GSM phone with a normal PC Data-Cable from Siemens and a Macintosh to PC Modem Adapter Cable.
 My configuration for the modem is: “Hayes compatible”, “serial”, and “no waiting for dialtone”.
 And it works great.
-I was able to fax, to mail and to phone :)
+I was able to fax, mail, and phone.

 Mark Rollins put all information on a web page: http://www.mrollins.com/newtmerlin.html

 From: Eric Schneck — I got the Motorola TimePort P280 working (in analog mode) with my 2100.
 I need to do a manual dial-up because otherwise it hangs at the login prompt.

 The Newton can use several GPRS devices such as mobile phones and PC cards.

 For the MessagePad 120 with Newton OS 2.0 and MessagePad 130, only one network card is known to work.

 “I purchased the Roamer (wireless networking PC card) and a DynaCOMM Network Access Point from eBay a couple of months ago, but just today tried to get them working.
 I had no trouble using an MessagePad 120/2.0 with them and seem to be able to access my home AppleTalk network wirelessly.”

 The Roamer card is apparently not compatible with Newton OS 2.1.

 Devices running Newton OS 2.1 and Newton Internet Enabler (NIE) 2.0 can use ethernet and wireless cards from certain manufacturers with the proper drivers.